Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 <tr>
   <td>Desktop</td>
-  <td>User is able to see life timer countdown and finishing challenges will add rewards to health.</td>
+  <td>User is able to see life timer countdown and finishing challenges will add rewards to health.
+Admin can see statistics updating in real time as the proportion of currently "alive" users changes.</td>
   <td>As this is only a prototype, we decided not to implement a 'real' timer which would countdown even when the system is down.
 It was implemented this way just for convenience for the demo, so dummy data does not have to be initialised new every time.</td>
 </tr>
 <tr>